 The first time I can remember the tangy taste of BBQ sauce was when my uncle would spread BBQ sauce on grilled hot dogs.
 Sure, the sauce was Kraft, but I was hooked.

 I’ll often skip the ketchup, even on french fries, and use barbecue sauce.

 Over the years I’ve tried a bunch of store brands but this year I bought a smoker and have decided I’m going to expand out and try my hand at barbecue sauce from scratch.

 There are 333,000,000 BBQ sauce recipes online according to Google.
 Lucky for you I’ve tried them all.
 Here I present some of my favorites.
 Throw them into everyone’s favorite recipe organizer ClipDish and slather some on at your next BBQ.

 Ok, I’m biased.
 I made ribs a couple of weeks ago, slathered some of this on and my wife told me it was the “best meat she’s ever eaten.”
-This barbecue sauce with tomato sauce and brown sugar is tangy and sweet and a delicious compliment to your smoked ribs.
+This sauce is a Kansas style bbq sauce that.
+It’s made with tomato sauce and brown sugar which is tangy, sweet, and a delicious compliment to your smoked ribs.

 Sauces from Kansas City tend to be sweeter and thicker then their southern cousin the Carolina BBQ sauce.
 This vinegar based bbq sauce still uses ketchup but it’s has a really good bite from the vinegar.
 Try it on chicken or pork.